d99kris/nchat/README.md

 Specifies whether chat list position of muted chats should reflect the time of their last received/sent message.
 Otherwise muted chats are listed last.

+### spell_check_command

+Specifies a custom command to use for spell checking composed messages.
+If not specified, nchat will use `nspell-gpt` if installed.

 ### read_indicator